cse110-fa22-group28/cse110-fa22-group28/specs/users/personas.md

 Hobbies: Hanging out with friends <br>
 Technology familiarity: ⚫⚫⚫⚫⚪ 4/5 <br>
 Devices used: computer and smartphone <br>
-Quote: “Dealing with an issue in a peaceful way is the most important thing.”
+Quote: “Dealing with an issue in a peaceful way is the most important thing.” <br>
 <br>

 Short Description: Amanda is a second-year college student living on campus.
 She lives in a double bedroom sharing the room with another roommate.
 In their dorm, there are 5 people in total, so they have to share the public space with other 4 roommates.
 Amanda is worried about splitting the chores with her roommates.
 Her roommates are friendly and nice, but just not that aware of cleaning the space after their use.
 She does not want to do all the chores anymore but does not want to have a fight against her roommates because of chores.
 She hopes this app will help her to split the chores with everyone and improve this situation in a more peaceful way.  <br>